praneethSoma/MERN-Stack-AI-Chatbot/README.md

 # AI Chatbot with MERN Stack and OpenAI Integration

 ## Project Overview
-This project is a full-stack AI chatbot application built using the MERN (MongoDB, Express.js, React, Node.js) stack, inspired by the tutorial from [JavaScript Mastery](https://youtu.be/PX_YOfEdhRg?si=Irpl7ydBuiOiomad).
+This project is a full-stack AI chatbot application built using the MERN (MongoDB, Express.js, React, Node.js) stack.
 It features a comprehensive user authentication system, OpenAI integration, and a responsive chat interface.

 ## Key Features
 - MERN Stack implementation (MongoDB, Express.js, React, Node.js)